jon-michael-c/Basic-Data-Analysis/README.md

 # Basic Data Analysis: Most Summer Olympic Medals By Country
 <img src="https://user-images.githubusercontent.com/53241212/127422664-8b349ae2-d1bd-40da-8229-5da05b460d9a.png" width="100%">
 <h2>Intro</h2>
-This data analysis process takes a CSV file, excutes via makefile, and displays using python's plotly.
+This data analysis process takes a CSV file, excutes via makefile, and displays using python's pandas.
 The dataset is taken from <a href="https://www.kaggle.com/the-guardian/olympic-games/">Kraggle</a>.
 The program shows the top 10 most summer Olympic medals by country from years 1896 to 2014.

 <h2> Requirements to Run </h2>
 <ul>